-This competition brought together researchers and practitioners from database research, natural language processing, and bioinformatics, addressing zwo specific challenges in the area of approximate string matching over very large datasets.
-The challenge for all participants was to perform string similarity search and join over unknown data and query sets with varying error thresholds k as fast as possible.
-The call for the competition was circulated by mail through various lists addressing the different areas dealing with string matching, in particular databases, algorithms, computational linguistics, and bioinformatics, and we also directly contacted a few dozen researchers known for their contributions to the field.
+This competition brought together researchers and practitioners from database research, natural language processing, and bioinformatics.
+The challenge for all participants was to perform string similarity search and join over unseen data and query sets with varying error thresholds k as fast as possible.
+The call for the competition was circulated by email through various lists addressing the different areas dealing with string matching, in particular databases, algorithms, computational linguistics, and bioinformatics.
+We also contacted directly a few dozen researchers known for their contributions to the field.
+The different phases of the competition are shown in Figure 3.

 In total we received initial expressions of interest from 22 teams, out of which 11 teams officially submitted a program.
-One team failed to hand in a complete paper describing their approach on time, and another group withdrew short before the final deadline.
-Thus, we eventually compared programs from 9 teams, see Table 1.
-We succeeded in reaching out to different areas of research: Two teams have their home in bioinformatics, two in computational linguistics, and the remaining five are best described as database groups.
+One team failed to hand in a complete paper describing their approach on time, and another group withdrew shortly before the final deadline.
+Thus, we eventually compared programs from 9 teams (see Table 1).

+We succeeded in reaching out to different research communities: two teams have their home in bioinformatics, two in computational linguistics, one in algorithms/computational complexity, and the remaining four are best described as database groups.
 Contributions came from four continents and seven countries.
-At least six teams published highly influential papers on string matching problems before [15, 19, 27, 32, 35, 40], while three teams can be considered as newcomers.
-As Table 1 shows, the techniques used cover a broad range and thus probably subsume a large fraction of previous research in k-approximate string matching.
-Note that we, after the competition, also evaluated a number of further, publicly available systems on the same problem (see Section6).
+At least six teams published highly influential papers on string matching problems before [18, 22, 29, 33, 37, 43], while three teams can be considered as newcomers.
+As Table 1 shows, the techniques used cover a broad range and thus subsume a large fraction of previous research in k-approximate string matching.
+Note that at least one author from four out of the five non-dominated methods in Figure 1 took part in our competition.